tlobato/goact/readme.md

 ## Usage
 - Clone the repo: `git clone https://github.com/tomaslobato/goact`
-- Use `go run .`, Go through the CLI and enjoy your personalized setup
+- Use `go run . [dir]`, Go through the CLI and enjoy your personalized setup